-A structured question bank must be developed by EPAOs.
+A question bank must be developed by EPAOs.
+Independent assessors must use the question bank as a source for questioning and are expected to use their professional judgment to tailor those questions appropriately.
 The question bank must be of sufficient size to prevent predictability and reviewed regularly (at least once a year) to ensure that it, and its content, are fit for purpose.
 The questions relating to the underpinning knowledge, skills and behaviours, must be varied yet allow assessment of the relevant KSBs.

-EPAOs must ensure that apprentices have a different set of questions in the case of re-sits/re-takes.
+EPAOs must ensure that apprentices have a different set of questions in the case of re-sits/retakes.

 Independent assessors must be developed and trained by the EPAO in the conduct of professional discussions and reaching consistent judgement.